 Doctor Who 10 Star Trek 7

 Trials and Tribble ations

 Star Trek wins this time.
-I love the Three Doctors very much, but the Star Trek episode is better as it actually takes us back into the original series.
-Its not just simply a case of the original character comes back, here we actually do get to see the two very different worlds collide and thus I feel its a lot more fun.
+I love the Three Doctors, but the Star Trek episode is better as it actually takes us back into the original series.
+It’s not just simply a case of the original character comes back.
+Here we actually do get to see the two very different worlds collide which is a lot more fun and unusual.